shadowed1/ChromeOS_PowerControl/README.md

 - `sudo bash /usr/local/bin/ChromeOS_PowerControl_Installer.sh`

 - Installer has prompts to customize installation.
-- Both PowerControl and BatteryControl can run in the background and can be adjusted in real-time.
+- PowerControl, BatteryControl, and FanControl can run in the background and can be adjusted in real-time.

 ### __Commands with examples:__